cryptounifier/jetstream-plus/README.md

 # Jetstream Plus

 Jetstream Plus is a third-party package for [Laravel Jetstream](https://github.com/laravel/jetstream).
-It adds some extra functionality to the default Jetstream + Socialstream stack.
+It adds some extra functionality to the default Laravel Jetstream + Socialstream stack.

 ## Installation